zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/forecasting-service/item-7-forecast-with-console/item-7-forecast-with-console.md

 - Learn how to create a forecast project from console
 - Learn how to upload data into Oracle object storage
 - Learn how to create data asset to refer data in Oracle object storage
-- Learn to train an forecasting model with created data asset
+- Learn to train a forecasting model with created data asset
 - Explore forecast results and prediction intervals

 ### Prerequisites